FEATURED ONLINE MBA PROGRAMS

 The University of Vermont MBA is built on three philosophical pillars: quality, intimacy and flexibility.
 This nationally-ranked program is noted for its small class sizes and rigorous curriculum; it's the only such program only in Vermont that's accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 You can pursue your degree as a full-time student or continue to work while you learn.
 Courses are offered in the evenings so that you can balance your obligations as you advance toward your goals.
 The program is divided into four areas.
 You will start with core courses in the fundamentals of business; next you will take advanced courses to give you depth and breadth in six aspects of enterprise.
 You will round out your course of study with electives centered around your area of concentration and end a capstone course which covers strategy and competitive dynamics and puts your skills to the test.

 Vermont Law School does not offer a stand-alone MBA, but does offer a unique opportunity.
-You can earn your Juris Doctor at the Vermont Law School and then your MBA at Thunderbird on an accelerated schedule.
+You can earn your Juris Doctor at the Vermont Law School and then your MBA at Thunderbird on an intensified schedule.
 The Juris Doctor program requires 87 credits and three years of study.
 The Thunderbird MBA usually requires an additional two years of study; however, as a participant in this dual degree program, you can complete it in just three trimesters.
 By taking classes at both institutions during the summer, you can complete your dual studies relatively quickly and hold two of the most prestigious degrees in law and business.
 Potential students need to apply to each institution separately and be accepted into both programs.